 The Sagano Bamboo Forest at Arashiyama

 If there was ever a place to make us feel like we were on a horror film set, this was it.
 The forest is made up of thick, green bamboo that stretches high above visitor’s heads, making it appear as if you’re wandering through a dark tunnel.
-It is a fascinating spot to join a tour, not just for the Insta photo op, but to take in that borderline-eerie sensation.
+It is a fascinating spot, not just for the Insta photo op, but to take in that borderline-eerie sensation.
 Plus, if you follow the path through the forest, you’ll end up at the Okochi-Sanso Villa – a charming villa and garden, that once belonged to iconic Japanese actor, Okochi Denjir.

 We've put together some handy hints and tips to help you plan your own gay trip to Kyoto.
 Read on to find out everything the gay traveler should know before they go.

 Travel insurance: Even in safe destinations like Kyoto, travel is full of unexpected complications that can ruin your trip.
 We never go anywhere without travel insurance and urge others to do the same.
 You just never know when a missed flight, lost luggage, or any other unforeseen event might derail your plans.